Shyamgupta12/FuelEU-Maritime/README.md

 ## 📞 Support

-For support, please contact **Varuna Marine Services** or open an issue in the repository.
+For support, please contact **12shyam02gupta@gmail.com** or open an issue in the repository.

 ---